michmattera/newline-alebrije/README.md

  Resolved : By searching in [Stack-Overflow](https://stackoverflow.com/) .

-- **Link to go to map** = A bug was found when clicking on the link in the homepage, it should have brought the user directly to the section of the map but instead was bringing the user to the about-us.html page, first image section and not the map section.
+- **Link to go to map** = A bug was found when clicking on the link on the homepage that should go directly to the section of the map was bringing just to the map page, not the map section.

-Resolved : Found out that the first image of the about-us.html page had in common the name of the id gave to the map section.
+Resolved: The anchor was bringing to the first image of the about-us.html because the name of the image was the same as the id given to the map section.
 Changed the name from location to map and it resolved the issue.

 ## Technology Used